-The Grand Design Reflection is a fifth-wheel designed for families who need plenty of space.
+The Grand Design Reflection is a travel trailer designed for families who need plenty of space.
 You can order this trailer in lengths from 30 feet and 41 feet.
 Each model has a private bedroom with a queen-size bed and a roomy bathroom, and some have showers that are separate from the toilet and sink.

 You can choose your Grand Designs Reflection travel trailer with several different layouts and bump-out spaces, too.
 Along with the permanent queen bed, the trailers have several options for bed configurations, including bump-outs with bunk beds and dinettes that change to full size or twin beds.